Homotopy theory with bornological coarse spaces: Coarse K -homology

-\begin{lem} If $X$ is discrete, then $K\cX(X)\to K\cX_{ql}(X)$ is an equivalence. \end{lem} \proof For a discrete bornological coarse space the natural inclusion $\bC^{*}(X)\to \bC_{ql}^{*}(X)$ is an equality.
+\begin{proof} For a discrete bornological coarse space $X$ the natural inclusion $\bC^{*}(X)\to \bC_{\ql}^{*}(X)$ is an equality.
 Indeed, the diagonal is the maximal entourage of such a space.
-Consequently, the condition of quasi-locality reduces to the condition of controlled (actually zero) propagation. \hB
+Consequently, the condition of quasi-locality reduces to the condition of controlled (in this case, actually zero) propagation. \end{proof}